frack113/sigma_logsource_helper/README.md

 # Todo List

 - [ ] check duplicate uuid (with yaml should not be possible)
-- [ ] check if logsource is deleted ?
+- [X] check if logsource no more in the sigma rule (only on update)
 - [X] add question to select a set of logsource question
-- [ ] check if logsource question use a invalid uuid logsource
+- [X] check if logsource question use a invalid uuid logsource
-- [ ] check if type question use a invalid uuid logsource question
+- [X] check if type question use a invalid uuid logsource question
-- [ ] check if type question use a invalid uuid type question
+- [X] check if type question use a invalid uuid type question
 - [ ] correcting spelling errors
+- [ ] Add cli sigma path option
+- [ ] Add a cli quiz
+- [ ] Add a output of the quiz

 Add an editor , but it is a big works to do...